What goes in the green wheeled bin?

 - small branches, under 15cm in diameter

-- Do I have to use the silver caddy?
+- Do I have to use the grey kitchen caddy?

 - Can I put my caddy out for collection?